Seneca-ICTOER/OSL645/docs/Labs/lab1b.md

   14. Write a Linux command to match a line containing the pattern **Linux** in a file called **practice/customers.txt**
   15. Write a Linux command to display unique occurrences of consecutive lines in a file called **practice/customers.txt**
   16. Create a **table** listing each Linux command, useful options that are displayed near the top of this tutorial labelled: **Tutorial Reference Material**
+  17. Hard Links:

+    1. What is the purpose of creating a hard-link?
+    2. What is a limitation of a hard link?
+    3. Write a single Linux command to create a hard link called **~/backup/myfile.txt.lnk** for the existing file called **~/myfile.txt**
+    4. Write a single Linux command to display the **i-node** number for both files.
+Are the **i-node** numbers identical?
+  18. Symbolic (Soft) Links:
+    1. What is the purpose of creating a symbolic (soft) link?
+    2. What is a limitation of a symbolic (soft) link?
+    3. Write a single Linux command to create a symbolic link called **~/shortcuts/murray.saul.lnk** to the existing directory called **~murray.saul**
+    4. Are the i-node numbers identical for both of those files?
+    5. What data is contained in the file called **~/shortcuts/murray.saul.lnk**?
 ---

 Author: Murray Saul